johancastillo/johancastillo/README.md

 ### Hi there 👋

+- Frontend Developer with React.js
+- Backend Developer with Python (Flask)

 <!--
 **johancastillo/johancastillo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.